metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-rerun-test

 ***
-this commands puts given test data at a given position, for this command to get test data input,        run safebreach-custom-scenarios-list and copy field 'data for rerun test' from table.
+this commands puts given test data at a given position, for this command to get test data input,        run safebreach-custom-scenarios-list and copy field 'data for rerun test' from table

 #### Base Command